xujiawei1996/PHPEnvironment/README.md

 The directory for all software is: /home/soft

+All compiled software is stored in the directory: /home/soft/install

-The log file is build.log
+The log file is /home/soft/build.log

 In about php7, ect/init.
 D/generate PHP - FPM startup scripts, you can use the ` ` ` service PHP - FPM start ` ` ` start, ` ` ` service PHP - FPM stop ` ` ` stop